16 Things I Wish I Had Known Before Going to Poland

 There's something to be said about visiting a country that blows any and all of your expectations out of the water.
 We first landed in Warsaw with the idea that this was simply our cheap ticket to Europe and ended up not wanting to leave some 5 weeks later.
 And while I wish I had known how much I would come to love Poland, I do appreciate the element of surprise.
 Dziękuję Polska.
 Dziękuję bardzo.

 One last thing I wish I had known before travelling to Poland is that our YouTube channel would BLOW UP the second we published our first video in Poland.
 When we landed in Warsaw, we wanted to update our audience (of less than 1,000 subscribers at this point) and published a casual video about our flight, our first days and our Workaway experience.
-I'd likely cringe if I were to watch it now but that video is our most watched video on the channel with nearly 225,000 views.
-As our travels continued in Poland, so did our channel's momentum and we ended up leaving the country 5 weeks later with over 5,000 subscribers.
-If it weren't for the hundreds of comments and suggestions we received in those weeks, I'm not sure we would have seen as much of Poland as we did that year.
+I'd likely cringe if I were to watch it now but that video is our most watched video on the channel with nearly 230,000+ views.
+As our travels continued in Poland, so did our channel's momentum and we ended up leaving the country with 5 times as many subscribers.
+If it weren't for the hundreds of comments and suggestions we received in those weeks, I'm not sure we would have seen as much of Poland as we did.
 While our YouTube audience is more evenly spread out over the globe now, our views still triple every time we publish a video that has anything to do with Poland!
 And yes, this is me plugging our channel here.

 Travel in Poland: Where to go